codingwolf-at/my-blogs/Blog-on-Array.md

 ## Manipulating Arrays with push() function

-There is a `push()` function in JavaScript which helps to append data to the end of array upon it's calling.
-This function takes one or more parameters and *pushes* them onto the end of array.
+There is a `push()` function in JavaScript that helps to append data to the end of the array upon its calling.
+This function takes one or more parameters and *pushes* them onto the end of the array.

 ```javascript
 var myArray = [10, 56];